cloudfoundation-community/cloudfoundation.org/docs/maturity-model/tenant-management/self-service-multi-cloud-tenant-database.md

 Unfortunately, your cloud customers can decide at any point to change the responsibilities within their team.
 Chances are, they won’t inform the cloud foundation team about this change.
 Even if they do, it’s a manual step for cloud foundation team to update the information in the tenant database.

-## Best Practices for building a self-service multi-cloud tenant database
+## Best Practices for Building a Self-Service Multi-Cloud Tenant Database

 Here’s a set of best practices to consider when building self-service for your cloud tenant database.